Research Spotlight: Maral Ganzorig ‘26 Explores How Antibiotics Affect Anxiety

 Maral isn’t the only one delving into a research topic related to fluoroquinolone.
 As her research has progressed, Dr. Bove recruited other students not only to assist with her experiments but also to conduct their own research based on the data she has observed and recovered.

 For example, Liam Turska ‘26, a Biology major hoping to pursue pre-veterinary studies, joined Dr. Bove’s student team last year after hearing positive feedback from another student about her.
-He expressed interest in working in a lab setting with animals while preparing to enter veterinary school after graduation.
+He will be focusing on how exposing the gut to ciprofloxacin can influence social recognition and behavior.

 Working with other students has also had a positive impact on Maral as she grows in her research capabilities, especially in skills such as teamwork and seeking support with tasks.
 Having the opportunity not only to learn from those in the grade above her but also to teach those new to the research so they can continue the work after she graduates has been a rewarding experience for her.